medalionk/webscrapper/README.md

 # Webscrapper

-Given a link, links per level and maximum level, recursively scrape the text in the webpage
+Given a link, links per level and maximum level, recursively scrape the text in the webpage of all the links upto the maximum level.

 ## Getting Started